-- Ability to record vinyl, cassette, CD, radio, aux source to CD or external drive
+- Works as recorder: cassette, vinyl, CD, radio, aux source to CD or external drive

 - Great sound quality from the internal speakers

 - Plays audio from vinyl, cassette, CD, radio and external sources via RCA or USB

 - No Bluetooth connectivity or aux input

 - A bit large if you're only looking for a turntable